San Tommaso in Parione: Architecture

 The 16th century brick façade was designed by Jacopo del Duca.
 It has two stories, with the lower divided into three sections.
 The middle section has a doorway crowned by a triangular tympanon, and the outer sections have windows.
 On the upper level is a central window crowned by a rounded tympanon.
 The middle section is crowned by a tympanon; the outer sections consist only of volutes.

 The nave has three aisles separated by pilasters with Ionic capitals.
 The nave has a visible tile roof, while the outer aisles have plaster ceilings.
 The high altar, set against the apse wall, has two marble columns on the sides and is crowned by a tympanon.
 The 17th century altarpiece depicts St Thomas.
 On the sides are paintings of Cardinal Gregorio Barbarigo and St Philip Neri.
-The latter was ordained in this church.
+The former was Cardinal-titular of this church, while the latter was ordained in this church.

 On the left wall are frescoes from the pontificate of Innocent II (1130–1143).
 One of them depicts St Martin of Tours Dividing his Cloak.
 There are also paintings from the 19th century, of which The Annunciation by Giuseppe Passeri is the most notable.
 The church is in need of some restoration.